mondoohq/docs/docs/platform/security/posture/advisories.md

 Find advisories for assets in a space:

-1. In the [Mondoo Console](https://console.mondoo.com), [navigate to the space](/platform/start/navigate) in which you want to see vulnerabilities
+1. In the [Mondoo Console](https://console.mondoo.com), [navigate to the space](/platform/start/navigate) in which you want to see vulnerabilities.

 2. In the left navigation bar, under **Vulnerabilities**, select **Advisories**.